-In traditional psychiatry, the psyche mapping is limited to postnatal events.
-Sigmund Freud said that the newborn is a tabula rasa, a blank slate.
+In traditional psychiatry, psyche mapping is limited to postnatal events.
+Sigmund Freud said the newborn is a blank slate, a tabula rasa.
 There is nothing of interest to the therapist that was before birth, including birth itself.
-Strangely, the birth itself is not considered a psychological trauma in contemporary psychiatry.
-Yet the immediately following experiences during breastfeeding are considered profoundly influential—for the rest of our lives.
+Strangely, birth itself is not considered a psychological trauma in contemporary psychiatry.
+Yet, the immediately following experiences during breastfeeding are considered profoundly influential—for the rest of our lives.

-Thus, we are asked to believe that the experience of childbirth is of no value to the psyche, although it may proceed and be experienced as a potentially life-threatening and highly challenging situation.
+Thus, we are asked to believe that the childbirth experience is useless and does not impact the psyche.
+However, it may express itself and be experienced as a potentially life-threatening and highly challenging situation.

 The birth in the gynecological sense

-Birth in the gynecological sense can last for different lengths of 45 minutes, 2, 15, 40 hours, or even three days.
+Gynecological birth can last 45 minutes, 2, 15, 40 hours, or even three days.
 In the most dramatic case, the child may even die in the birth canal and must be resuscitated.
 The fact that the child does not notice anything strange is the current state of psychology.
 There should be no record of it in the memory.

 After the birth, the child is put in the female breast immediately or later, depending on the doctor’s decision.
 This situation can be either satisfactory or unsatisfactory, given that this early educational experience can profoundly impact lives.

-Undeniably, the period immediately after birth, the increasingly applied “skin on skin bonding,” and the further breastfeeding period play an important role, but the experience of birth itself has so far played at best a secondary role, and therefore I plead that emphasis in therapy should not be placed only on this postnatal period.
+Undeniably, the period immediately after birth, the increasingly applied “skin-on-skin bonding,” and the further breastfeeding period play an important role.
+Still, the experience of childbirth itself has so far played, at best, a secondary role.
+Therefore, I plead that emphasis on therapy should not be placed only on this postnatal period.

-Through my own experiences and re–experiencing different stages of birth, I have come to understand Stanislav Grof’s model more and more and realize why, based on his observations, he expanded the classical cartography of the human psyche to include this “perinatal imprint.”
+Through my experiences and re-experiencing different stages of birth, I have increasingly understood Stanislav Grof’s model more and more and realized why, based on his observations, he expanded the classical cartography of the human psyche to include this “perinatal imprint.”

-We carry the memories of the experiences after birth and the individual Freudian unconscious and the powerful imprint of the prenatal, perinatal, and postnatal processes.
+We carry the memories of the experiences after birth, the individual Freudian unconscious, and the powerful imprint of the prenatal, perinatal, and postnatal processes.
 That is the process before, during, and around birth.

 Birth in itself may represent a biological process that has not been completed, but may also be the primary traumatic experience of the human being in his life in general.